 Before dwelling into the cave, one needs to undergo a medical test at Guptakashi and only those found medically fit can stay here.
 And only one person can stay at a time inside the cave.
 For more details and bookings check here.

 The resting place of Adi Shankaracharya is an extremely renowned place in Kedarnath.
 The hot water spring present there is believed to remove all the suffering of the devotees.

 There are several hotels, guest houses and Bhawans to stay in Gaurikund but if you have no prior bookings then availability will be completely on your LUCK.
 We went prior booking and trust me, we had a tough time finding one for ourselves.
 Finally, we got a room in the market at Subash Hotel, with the attached washroom.
 4 of us (We and our parents) accommodated in a 3-bedroom which costed us Rs.
 1500/.
 And a bucket of hot water cost us Rs.
 60/- per head.

 Note: Hotels, guest house people don’t take advance bookings in Gaurikund, even on giving advance and pricing changes every day.
 The maximum they can charge is Rs.3000/- per night.

 Honestly, this was the first time we had covered the journey on a horse and it was not at all an easy task.
 If our horseman had not been so cooperative and good, we would have not been able to do this journey.
 The process of ascending is much easier than the process of descending.

-The tip to remember here is bend forward while climbing upward and bend backwards while climbing down and hold the saddle tightly.
+The tip to remember here is to bend forward while climbing upward and bend backward while climbing down and hold the saddle tightly.

 Things to Remember before taking up Kedarnath Trek